BREAD AS VECTOR

 Charcoal, flour, olfaction, and poetics of rupture.

-Bread is biopolitical.
+Bread as Vector introduces a sculptural piece in which charcoal matter is shaped through the form and process of baking, approximating two ancestral matters, flour and earth, and their relationship to life.
+The work materialises the paradoxes of sustenance, memory, and violence: charcoal dust and flour are mixed into carbonised breads, while the smell of fresh-baked bread saturates the exhibition space.
+A contradiction arises between what the eyes perceive and what the nose senses.
+Bread is bio-political.
 It is a primary resource whose availability is shaped by forces of war, conflict, economic instability, and climate across the globe.
-Wheat links vast regions and populations through international food systems.
-Bread is both abundance and vulnerability.
-Disruptions through occupation, blockades, market volatility, or environmental disasters expose the fragility of agricultural, infrastructural, and social networks required to sustain life.
+Wheat links vast regions and populations through international food systems, held in the tension between abundance and vulnerability.
+Disruptions through occupation, blockades, market volatility, or environmental disasters expose the fragility of the agricultural, infrastructural, and social networks required to sustain life.
+Blocked exports, ruined fields, and weaponised access to harvests turn wheat, flour, and bread into sites of both struggle and resilience.